| Home |

 After his wife disappears during the military dictatorship in Argentina, Carlos and his

 curiously named son, Amigomio, flee the country, taking a bus to Bolivia.
-Carlos is of German origin and he is often
+They encounter

 Indians, festivals, philosophical debates spoken in Aymara, and of course plenty of poverty,